EdDurfee/adaptSchedule/README.md

 ## How to install fresh instance of the server
 - A zip file containing all versions of Yices (https://yices.csl.sri.com/) is in the git repository.
 Depending on what OS you are running, you will need to modify which version of yices is being accessed in `server/src/dtp/SimpleDTP.java`.
-- The java JAR files are in a subdirectory in the server folder.
 - Steps
   - Pull latest changes from online github repo
     - (Mac / Linux) In the terminal run git pull origin master